 The most recent action has been the cooperation of the Ministry of Labour and Social Affairs with the Secretary of State of Integration to provide information and guidance to migrants in their quest to get credentials, which have been obtained abroad, accredited and validated.
 A website has been implemented early 2012 (www.berufsanerkennung.at).
 It was the outcome of a policy debate in 2010 and 2011 which focused on ways and means to reduce the degree of overqualification of migrant employment or inadequate matching of migrant skills and jobs.
 This debate fuelled cooperation between the social partners, various ministries, the Labour Market Service, regional governments and education institutions, largely institutions of further education of adults with the aim to implement a lifelong learning strategy.
-The website is the beginning of a road map towards the accreditation and validation of skills and competences acquired formally and informally in Austria as well as abroad.
+The website was the beginning of a road map towards the accreditation and validation of skills and competences acquired formally and informally in Austria as well as abroad.
+In 2015 a law granting the right to accreditation/validation of one's skills and qualifications went into the houses of parliament for consultation.
+It can be expected that the law will pass and become effective in 2016.